abhaysingh1122/n8n-workflows/Whatsapp_based_chat_bot/README.md

-WhatsApp-Based Chatbot 🤖
+# WhatsApp-Based Chatbot 🤖
-This repository contains an n8n workflow for a simple WhatsApp chatbot.
+This file contains n8n workflow for a simple WhatsApp chatbot.
 It uses the WhatsApp Business Cloud API to receive messages and an AI Agent powered by OpenAI to generate responses.

-Features ✨
+## Features ✨
-Automated Responses: Automatically replies to incoming WhatsApp messages. 💬
+- **Automated Responses:** Automatically replies to incoming WhatsApp messages. 💬

-AI-Powered: Uses the OpenAI gpt-4o-mini model for natural language understanding and response generation. 🧠
+- **AI-Powered:** Uses the OpenAI gpt-4o-mini model for natural language understanding and response generation. 🧠

-Contextual Memory: Maintains a conversation history for each user to provide more relevant and coherent replies. 🧠💡
+- **Contextual Memory:** Maintains a conversation history for each user to provide more relevant and coherent replies. 🧠💡
+---

-Prerequisites 🛠️
+## Prerequisites 🛠️
 To use this workflow, you will need:

 An active n8n instance (either self-hosted or cloud). ☁️